Intrivus/Aseductor/README.md

 - Make sure there is no folder in Desktop named "Compiled Aseprite" if you use this script

 # Notes
+- Feel free to adapt the script to your own need, for this was originally intended for update automation which prioritized convenience.
 - Because I don't have an Apple device, I can't really make a Mac version, sincerely sorry :(
 - Don't worry if you can't find the "Aseprite" folder in "Compressed" after compiling
 - If the compilation failed, rewatch my video, follow step by step or get help through **Issues** tab: https://github.com/Intrivus/Aseductor/issues